andreykurenkov/Grade-Seer/README.md

 A simple Java open source grading framework with a command line or GUI interface that assists with batch autograding, manual grading, or plagiarism detection.
+Comes with as an Eclipse project you can directly import - no simple executable at present.

 The batch autograding and plagiarism detection is the latest development, and is a pretty simple but useful way to launch a grading program to iterate over student directories and grade submissions or check them for plagiarism.
 The example package should make it clear how the code can be used - due to using Interfaces and Abstract classes, it is quite flexible.